The Getty

 In the Getty Vocabularies, each record is linked to its immediate parent by means of a numeric ID.
 The hierarchy is constructed through these links.

 • The hierarchy in the AAT refers to the method of structuring and displaying the concept records within their broader contexts.
 Facets, levels called "Hierarchies," and levels called "Guide Terms" (published with angled brackets), provide logical structure to the hierarchies.
 Relationships in the hierarchy are indicated with indentation.
-Hierarchical relationships in the AAT generally represent genus/species relationships (as opposed to whole/part relationships).
+Most hierarchical relationships in the AAT represent genus/species relationships (as opposed to whole/part or instatial relationships).
 The AAT is polyhierarchical, meaning that concepts can belong to more than one parent.
 Hierarchical relationships are referred to by genealogical terms: child, children, siblings, parent, grandparent, ancestors, descendents, etc.

 3.1.1.5.1